-First, you need to select the exercise that you'll be doing carefully.
-Different kinds of foals require different strengths, and you need to choose carefully.
+First, you need to select the exercise that you’ll be doing carefully.
+Different kinds of foals require different strengths, and you must choose carefully.
 You need to be able to transfer the outcome of your exercise into the event you are training for.

 Take your legs, for example.
-You will be using your legs for quite a few exercises, including running, cycling and rowing.
-Leg presses, squats and other leg building exercises will improve the power you can apply.
+You will be using your legs for several exercises, including running, cycling and rowing.
+Leg presses, squats and other leg-building exercises will improve the power you can apply.
 However, more muscle does also mean more weight, which often lowers performance.
-It's a delicate balance!
+It’s a delicate balance!

 You probably saw it coming, but that’s just because it’s essential.
 Warming up is vital to training across the board.
 Again, your warm-up does need to vary depending on the performance you’re about to give and the training and exercise style you selected, but you have options.
 Stretches seem to be the most common choice, but performing lighter variations of the exercise you’re about to undertake is always an excellent choice too.
 That’s probably more important.

 Cooling down and warming up go hand in hand, and for endurance exercise, you need it.
-Making sure you cool down after a long and intensive workout is the only way you're even going to be able to move the next day, never mind aiding your recovery.
+Making sure you cool down after a long and intensive workout is the only way you’ll be able to move the next day, never mind aiding your recovery.
 In this case, stretching is your friend!
-Dynamic or static - both are useful.
-Even yoga can be a good call if you do it in the right way to help slowly lower your heart rate, deal with lactic acid and leave your muscles in the state they need to be.
+Dynamic or static – both are useful.
+Even yoga can be a good call if you do it correctly to help slowly lower your heart rate, deal with lactic acid and leave your muscles in the state they need to be.

-The second half of endurance training comes from what you're doing outside of your exercise.
+The second half of endurance training comes from what you do outside of your exercise.
 If you want to perform and improve, you need to be helping yourself wherever you can.